emnullfuenf/nerdcorepodcasts/README.md

 Based on Google App engine (GAE), Python and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
 The service is simply transfering Nerdcore's podcast category RSS into a podcast-only RSS.
 Thus it's readable by common podcast apps like [Antennapod](http://antennapod.org).

-*Thanks to Réne Walter for the curation of the podcasts.*
+*Thanks to René Walter for the curation of the podcasts.*